ImCalledTech/MCWD/README.md

 JAR binary in the latest version.
 Double-click the JAR file to run the program.
 Having problems?
 Try running it from your command prompt, with `java -jar JAR-NAME.jar`.
 ### Configuration
-The options file (`options.json`) should be found in your user's home directory, in the `.imcalledtech` folder and then in the `MCWD` folder.
+As well as being able to edit the options in the application, you can manually change the options via a JSON File called `options.json`.
+It should be located in your user's home directory, in the `.imcalledtech` folder and then in the `MCWD` folder.
 Fill in the options with your desired options and make sure to stick to the `JSON` formatting.
-When specifying your minecraft folder, **make sure that if there are backslashes, make them double** (i.e. from `\` to `\\`) otherwise the program will reset the directory to the default minecraft folder.
+When specifying your minecraft folder, **make sure that if there are backslashes, make them double** (i.e. from `\` to `\\`)otherwise the program will reset the directory to the default minecraft folder.
 If your path uses forward slashes, there is no need to change anything.